WilliamEvanss/Archaeology-Project/README.md

-# Archaeology-Project
+# Archaeological Data Analysis of the Finglesham Cemetery (RStudio)

+## Project Overview
-I used RStudio to analyse excavation data from Finglesham, an Anglo-Saxon cemetery in East Kent to answer the question “Is there evidence of a significant imbalance between male and female representation in the cemetery in 500-600CE, and does this change in 600-700CE?”.
+This project uses **RStudio** to analyse excavation data from **Finglesham**, an Anglo-Saxon cemetery in East Kent.
+The aim of the analysis is to address the research question:

+> *Is there evidence of a significant imbalance between male and female representation in the cemetery during 500–600 CE, and does this change in 600–700 CE?*

-I have used the variables of sex: male, probable male, female, probable female, and Dating: 500-600, 600-700.
-I excluded unknown sex so that I could focus on individuals with reasonably identifiable sex.
-I used these variables by grouping Sex into its different dating periods to compare how the demographic changes over time.
-I also combined sexes into ‘total male’ and ‘total female’, grouping the ‘probables’ and ‘certains’ together so that I could explore the lowest and highest possible representations of each sex.
-To understand the data, I used three exploratory methods: a table, a bar plot, and a site plan.
-I made a table of males, probable males, females, and probable females, grouped into the time periods 500-600 and 600-700.
-This reveals if there is any obvious pattern in how sex is distributed, and if this changes over time.
-I also made a contingency table of the total males and total females so that I can hypothesis test both the highest and lowest possible representations of males and females in each period.
-I then made a graph displaying the males, probable males, females, and probable females.
-This helped display the proportion of the sexes which were ‘probable’ and ‘certain’ so that the audience could visualise the level of uncertainty in the ‘total’ number of a given sex.
-I created a plan of the cemetery displaying unsampled graves, unknown sexes, total males and total females.
-I did this to visually check for any positioning bias which might affect the distribution of sex representation.
-For instance, if females/males were divided into particular areas.
-I used the 1-sample chi-squared test because I wanted to test if there was any significant difference from the expected output of 50:50.
-I could then test if the observed counts differed significantly from 50:50, meaning that difference was statistically significant to evidence imbalance.
-In all cases, the p-value is greater than the significance level, meaning the test fails to reject the null hypothesis (H₀).
-Therefore, the difference between males and female representation is insignificant the p level and does not change from 500-700, meaning there is not enough evidence to state that the proportions of males to females differ from 50:50 in 500-600, or that this proportion changes in 600-700.
-I will therefore accept the null hypothesis that the cemetery representation is balanced.
-This means that the difference in representation is more likely due to chance than a cultural decision in the burials of particular sex at the cemetery.
-My statistical investigation infers that there is no significant imbalance between males’ and females’ representation during either 500-600 and 600-700, and the proportion remains the same in both periods.
-This is indicated by both chi-squared test and proportion tests.
-This suggests that burials at Finglesham during 500-700 did not focus on one sex, but mixed male and females in the same area.
-This indicates that males and females were given similar burial rites, suggesting an egalitarian society in which both males and females play a strong social role.
-To improve, this study, perhaps another hypothesis test could be undertaken to understand the distribution of how sexes were positioned throughout the cemetery.
-For instance, if males are usually next to females facing the same direction, possibly suggesting spouses buried together.
-Furthermore, if more precise dates were taken, trends in burials could be revealed under more specific periods.
-For instance, in periods of war, perhaps more men would be buried than women.
+The project applies statistical and visual methods to explore demographic representation across two chronological phases of burial activity.

+---

+## Data and Variables
+The dataset includes individuals dated to two periods:
+- **500–600 CE**
+- **600–700 CE**

+Sex categories used in the analysis:
+- Male
+- Probable Male
+- Female
+- Probable Female

+Individuals of **unknown sex were excluded** to focus on remains with reasonably identifiable biological sex.

+To address uncertainty in osteological identification, sexes were also grouped into:
+- **Total Male** (Male + Probable Male)
+- **Total Female** (Female + Probable Female)

+This allowed exploration of both **minimum and maximum possible representations** of each sex.

+---

+## Methodology
+To explore demographic patterns and test for imbalance, three main exploratory approaches were used:

+### 1. Tabular Analysis
+- A table was created showing counts of males, probable males, females, and probable females for each period.
+- A contingency table of **total males vs total females** was also produced to support hypothesis testing.

+### 2. Visualisation
+- A **bar plot** was generated to display the distribution of certain and probable sex identifications.
+- This helped visualise uncertainty within the dataset and compare proportional representation.
+- A **cemetery plan** was created showing:
+  - Unsampled graves
+  - Unknown sexes
+  - Total males
+  - Total females
+  This was used to assess whether spatial clustering or positioning bias affected sex distribution.

+### 3. Statistical Testing
+- A **one-sample chi-squared test** was applied to test whether observed sex ratios differed significantly from an expected **50:50 distribution**.
+- Tests were run for both periods using the highest and lowest possible sex estimates.

+---

+## Results
+Across all tests, the **p-values exceeded the chosen significance threshold**, meaning the null hypothesis could not be rejected.

+This indicates:
+- No statistically significant imbalance between male and female representation in **500–600 CE**
+- No statistically significant change in this balance during **600–700 CE**

+Observed differences are therefore more likely due to **random variation** than deliberate cultural or burial practices.

+---

+## Interpretation
+The results suggest that burials at Finglesham between 500–700 CE:
+- Did not preferentially focus on one sex
+- Showed mixed burial patterns across the cemetery
+- Likely reflect **similar burial rites and social treatment** for males and females

+This supports the interpretation of a relatively **egalitarian burial practice**, where both sexes held comparable social importance in funerary contexts.

+---

+## Tools Used
+- **RStudio**
+- Data tables and contingency tables
+- Bar plots and spatial visualisation
+- Chi-squared hypothesis testing

+---

+## Future Work
+Further analysis could explore:
+- Spatial relationships between individuals (e.g. proximity of male–female burials)
+- Directionality or clustering patterns that may indicate family or social groupings
+- Finer chronological divisions to assess demographic shifts during periods of conflict or social change

+---